Introduction

 Visualization and Analysis

-• Open the dump file in Ovito
+1. Open the trajectory file in Ovito

-• Color atoms by their z-coordinate
+2. Color atoms by z-coordinate

 Energy Analysis